pysal/governance/README.md

 not normally be taken as formal votes.
 A formal vote only occurs if explicitly declared, and if this does occur then the vote should be held open for long enough to give all interested Council Members a chance to respond – at least one week.
 In practice, we anticipate that for most Steering Council decisions (e.g., voting in new members) a more informal process will suffice.

+The Council will also be responsible for:

+-   Ensuring a summary of any relevant organisational updates and issues yearly.
+-   Ensuring the composition of the Steering Council stays current.
+-   Ensuring matters discussed in private by the Steering Council get summarized as meeting minutes (Hack md) to keep the Community informed.
+-   Ensuring other important organisational documents (e.g. Code of Conduct, Fiscal Sponsorship Agreement) stay current after they are added.

 Institutional Partners and Funding
 ----------------------------------